Souravgoswami/string_dot_gradient/README.md

 story_with_newline = story.chars.each { |x|
 	i += 1

-	# Check if the w-th character exceeds terminal size or not
+	# Check if the w-th character exceeds the terminal size or not
 	# If it exceeds the size, add a new line in the story

 	if i > w || i > w - 6 && x == ?\s.freeze